Blackhawk Bottoms, Pool 19, Iowa – CAP Section 206

 Location

-Blackhawk Bottoms is located in south eastern Iowa, Des Moines County, near the confluence of the Skunk and Mississippi Rivers.
-The area lies approximately 6 miles south of Burlington, Iowa at Mississippi River river mile 398.0 to 399.
-The Project area is roughly 163-acres and is located in the northwest corner of the Iowa Department of Natural Resources Blackhawk Bottoms Wildlife Management Area.
+Blackhawk Bottoms is in southeastern Iowa, Des Moines County, near the confluence of the Skunk and Mississippi rivers.
+The area lies approximately six miles south of Burlington, Iowa, at Mississippi River river-mile 398-399.
+The project area is roughly 163-acres and is in the northwest corner of the Iowa Department of Natural Resources’ Blackhawk Bottoms Wildlife Management Area.

 Description